site-prism/site_prism/UPGRADING.md

 the road, but for now this is experimental.

-Setting the env variable `SITEPRISM_DSL_VALIDATION_ENABLED` will then perform these checks during the build metaprogram phase of suite execution
+Setting the env variable `SITEPRISM_DSL_VALIDATION_ENABLED` will then perform these checks during the build metaprogram phase of suite execution.

-It is **highly** advisable to set full verbose logging on when using this by using `SitePrism.logger.level = :DEBUG`
+It is **highly** advisable to set full verbose logging on when using this by using `SitePrism.logger.level = :DEBUG`.

 ## Passing blocks to invalid DSL items

 SitePrism 3.x permitted you to create DSL items using a block in all situations.
-However when you created an item that was an `:element`, `:elements` or `:sections` the overall resultant method generation was an error method (This is because we don't permit blocks for these DSL items)
+However when you created an item that was an `:element`, `:elements` or `:sections` the overall resultant method generation was an error method (This is because we don't permit blocks for these DSL items).

 Now in 4.x we ban these creations and will hard-fail instantly.

+## Avoiding using #page when not on a page

+In SitePrism 3.x (Specifically when using capybara < 3.29), often people would want to obtain their "current" scope, either deliberately or by using a chained method.
+The way we used to do this was by calling `#page`, which would then return your scope.
+From later versions of capybara they implemented a `#to_capybara_node` method which would be called and pre-chained to ensure your scope was correct.

+At SitePrism, we left in the legacy method, now the method will crash with a fatal error (We will remove this method entirely in 2023, so you'll get a standard Ruby NoMethodError).

+If you want to obtain your full page scoping.
+Using `#parent_page` will get you your top level page, or simply using `#parent` will get you to go up one level of scoping.

 # Upgrading from SitePrism 2.x to 3.x